Sun-shINe-arch/Pets-APK/README.md

 - **Gender Selection**: Choose a pet's gender from a spinner (Male, Female, Unknown).
 - **SQLite Database**: The app uses SQLite for storing pet data locally.

-## Screenshots

-Include any relevant screenshots here to showcase the app's interface and functionality.

 ## Technologies Used

 - **Android**: Java for app development.